Coronavirus (Covid-19) - updates and FAQ

-If you are still required to pay rent for your meeting space or other expenses and your unit does not have reserves to cover refunds, parents will appreciate a clear explanation of why you’re not refunding their subscriptions.
+If you are still required to pay rent for your meeting space or other expenses, and do not have reserves to cover refunds, parents will appreciate a clear explanation of why you can’t refund their subscriptions.

 It remains your unit's responsibility to cover any ongoing unit expenses such as hall hire.

 If I cancel a trip, we don't receive a refund – do I have to pay parents back?

 If you’re able to claim any money back or can claim on your own events insurance, then do pass the refund onto parents.
 If there are non-recoverable costs that parents have already paid for then clearly explain why you’re not able to give refunds.

 It's likely that insurance companies will change their stance based on changing government advice, contact your provider to understand your options.